-- Everyone in this location (default): This option allows you to reach people whose home or most recent location is within the selected area.
+- Everyone in this location (default): This option allows you to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More people whose home or most recent location is within the selected area.
 You might want to advertise large fairs or high-profile sporting events, for example, to everyone in a location.

 - People who live in this location: This includes people whose home is within the selected area.
 You might want to advertise a local retail store, for example, to people who live in a location.